 Ordering Extra Copies.
 Students wanting to purchase additional bound copies identical to those kept at Andrews University must fill out mailing labels and customs declaration forms (when applicable).
 These are available from the dissertation secretary.
-Students are billed for binding, postage, and handling.
+Students are billed for photocopying and binding.

 Grades for Thesis/Dissertation.
-The grade for a thesis/dissertation is S or U. A deferred grade (DG) is given while a thesis/dissertation is still being written or corrected.
+The grade for a thesis/ dissertation is S or U. A deferred grade (DG) is given while a thesis/dissertation is still being written or corrected.